-Dr. Dmitry Karagodsky understands how painful it can be to have infected tooth pulp.
-This can be caused by trauma to the tooth, deep decay, cracks and chips, or simply the passage of time.
+Dr. Dmitry Karagodsky understands just how painful it can be to have infected tooth pulp.
+This infection can be caused by trauma to the tooth, deep decay, cracks and chips, or simply the passage of time.
 Dr. Karagodsky offers Root Canal Therapy at his Philadelphia, PA office to soothe pain and eliminate infection.
 Root canal therapy is the complete removal of the nerve of a tooth.
-Furthermore, root canal therapy involves a thorough cleaning, disinfecting, and sealing of a tooth’s root canal system.
+Root canal therapy also entails a thorough cleaning, disinfecting, and sealing of a tooth’s root canal system.
 The root canal system is located in the center of each tooth.

 Dr. Karagodsky can gently remove infected pulp from the tooth root, and ultimately soothe pain with root canal therapy.